Zubaidasamani/delta-demo/README.md

 # delta-demo
-thus is for git and github class
+this is for git and github class